MarkGotham/Hauptstimme/README.md

     - 3 movements
   - Brandenburg Concerto No.4 (BWV 1049)
     - 3 movements
-  - Fuga (Ricercata) a 6 voci, from *The Musical Offering*, BWV 1079, orchestrated by Anton von Webern
-    - 1 movement
 - Beach, Amy:
   - 1 symphony, the 'Gaelic',
     - 4 movements